-This means that I work only with patients who want to receive the therapy I provide.
-Being committed to working only with patients who want to be in therapy has not always been easy, and truth be told it has meant that I work with far fewer individuals than other providers.
+This means I work only with patients who want to receive the therapy I provide.
+Being committed to working only with patients who want to be in therapy has not always been easy, and truth be told, it has meant that I work with far fewer individuals than other providers.

 Something that has happened to me a lot is that parents believe their child will benefit from going to therapy, and they bring their son or daughter to my office.